Yaniszh/Learn_C/README.md

 # Learn_C
 Use the book The C Programming Language Second Edtion.

-Coding all the examples and exercises in the book.
+Coding all the exercises and some examples in the book.